willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 Outputting a value of 173.

-## Q2 What is the Average GDP over the past 10 Years for each country?
+## What is the Average GDP over the past 10 Years for each country?

 Here it was necessary to output a panda series including the average GDP of the 15 countries over the last 10 years.

+To achieve this, a new column was created with each of the countries average GDP over the last 10 years.

 Within Iran's '2015' GDP data there existed a NaN output.
 To exclude this from the calculations the median GDP (based on other values) was taken for '2015' and the mean GDP was calculated.